aatika-hakim/AI_in_Education_test/chapter_7.md

 **Glossary**

-* **Adaptive Learning**: An approach to learning that uses AI to adjust the difficulty and content of educational materials based on individual student needs.
+* **Adaptive Learning**: An approach to learning that uses AI to adjust the difficulty level of educational content based on a student's performance and learning style.
 * **Artificial Intelligence (AI)**: The development of computer systems that can perform tasks that typically require human intelligence.
-* **Computer Vision**: A field of AI that enables computers to interpret and understand visual data.
+* **Computer Vision**: A field of AI that enables computers to interpret and understand visual data from images and videos.
-* **Deep Learning**: A type of ML that uses neural networks to analyze and interpret complex data.
+* **Deep Learning**: A type of ML that uses neural networks to analyze complex data, such as images, speech, and text.
-* **Intelligent Tutoring Systems (ITS)**: Computer-based systems that use AI to provide one-on-one support to students, offering real-time feedback and guidance.
+* **Intelligent Tutoring Systems (ITS)**: AI-powered systems that provide one-on-one support to students, offering real-time feedback and guidance.
-* **Learning Analytics**: The use of data and analytics to measure student learning outcomes, identify areas for improvement, and inform instructional decisions.
+* **Learning Analytics**: The use of data and analytics to measure student learning outcomes and identify areas for improvement.
-* **Machine Learning (ML)**: A subset of AI that involves training algorithms on data to enable them to learn and improve over time.
+* **Machine Learning (ML)**: A subset of AI that involves training algorithms on data to enable machines to learn from experience and improve their performance over time.
 * **Natural Language Processing (NLP)**: A field of AI that focuses on the interaction between computers and human language.
+* **Personalized Learning**: An approach to learning that uses AI to tailor educational content to an individual student's needs, interests, and learning style.
 * **Virtual Learning Environments (VLEs)**: Online platforms that use AI to create immersive and interactive learning experiences.